Klairm/linux-ps3-iso-tools/README.md

 You will need python3 for use this.

+## Dependencies needed:
+python3, python3-pip, python3-pyqt5

 ## Setup
-This will clone the repository, and execute a script for copy the binary iso tools into `/usr/bin/` so the files can be executed from anywhere
+This will clone the repository, and execute a script for copy the binary iso tools into `/usr/bin/` so the files can be executed from anywhere, and also will install the dependencies for python3
 ```
 git clone https://github.com/Klairm/LINUX-PS3-ISO-TOOLS